jgneff/openjdk/README.md

 ## Trust

-All of the steps in building the packages are open and transparent so that you can gain trust in the process that creates them instead of having to put all of your trust in the person who publishes them.
+All of the steps in building the packages are open and transparent so that you can gain trust in the process that creates them instead of having to put all of your trust in their publisher.

+Packages on the *candidate* channel are eventually promoted to the *stable* channel.

 | Release | Branch | Source | Package | Channel |
 |:-------:|:------:|:------:|:-------:|:-------:|